|

 Annnd, one more thing: below, you'll see a sponsorship from BetterHelp, a mental health/counseling/therapy platform.
 I have not used BetterHelp, but I have worked with therapists several times throughout my adult life.
 And from my research, BetterHelp seems like a very easy way to try out therapy.
 So if you're in a spot where you are looking to try therapy, the link below might help (or at least help you start doing some research):

-Sponsored by: Betterhelp Support that’s always there.Sitting on a beach.
+Sponsored by: Betterhelp Get 25% Off the first month—Support That’s Always There For YouSitting on a beach.
 Relaxing in the countryside.
 Or… stuck at work?
 Online therapy with BetterHelp makes it easy to check in with yourself—no matter where you are.

 |